rikosintie/DevNetAssoc/chapter1/README.md

 * Episode 3: The Basics of Infrastructure, Automation, and the Network (60 minutes)

 [DevNet Associate Prep Program](https://learningnetwork.cisco.com/s/learning-plan-detail-standard?ltui__urlRecordId=a1c3i0000007q9cAAA&ltui__urlRedirect=learning-plan-detail-standard&t=1596603514739)
 This is an interesting site.
-It really points out what I talked about above.
-There are 5 vidoes titled "How to study for any Cisco Automation Exam:Lesson 1 to Lesson 5".
+It points out what I talked about above.
+There are 5 videos titled "How to study for any Cisco Automation Exam: Lesson 1 to Lesson 5".
 The total for all 5 videos is about an hour so it's not overwhelming.

 [DevNet Associate Prep
 On Demand](https://mkto.cisco.com/devnetprep?utm_campaign=devnetprep20&utm_source=web&utm_medium=cln)